Ramanathan20032/Netflix-GPT/README.md

 TMDB API Call Implementation

 - Registered on TMDB and obtained the API key.
 - Created a Redux slice for 'api/movies/nowPlaying'.
-(Movies)
+(Movies Lists)
 - Implemented an async thunk as middleware to fetch data from the API and synchronize it with the Redux state.
+- updated store with movies Data [nowPlaying, popular, top rated, upcoming]
+- maintcontainer for Banner [spotlight Movie with video and details]
+- secondary container forn listing the movie fetched from the api
+- Make an API call for playing video on banner and store it in redux
+- embedded the youtube with the corresponding key